UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-01-26-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
-Welcome to the third week of Winter 2021!
-Some classes already started having midterms
+Welcome to the third week of the winter semester!
+Some classes already have midterms approaching.
+Make sure to read and go over the syllabus to not miss anything.
+Good luck to everyone and make sure to stay on top of the lecture schedule!
+Today I brought some interesting events and career opportunities.
 <br/>

 ### Highlights: